tedorellana/learning/SAA-C03.md

 - Private – Instances in private subnets can connect to other VPCs or your on-premises network through a private NAT gateway.
 You can route traffic from the NAT gateway through a transit gateway or a virtual private gateway.
 You cannot associate an elastic IP address with a private NAT gateway.
 You can attach an internet gateway to a VPC with a private NAT gateway, but if you route traffic from the private NAT gateway to the internet gateway, the internet gateway drops the traffic.

+## AWS Direct Connect ##
+Is a network service that allows you to establish a dedicated network connection from your on-premises data center to AWS.
+This connection bypasses the public Internet and can provide more reliable, lower-latency communication between your on-premises application and Amazon S3.
+By directing backup traffic through the AWS Direct Connect connection, you can minimize the impact on your internet bandwidth and ensure timely backups to S3.

+## To prevent or mitigate future accidental deletions, consider the following features ##

+- Enable versioning to keep historical versions of an object.
+- Enable Cross-Region Replication of objects.
+- Enable MFA delete to require multi-factor authentication (MFA) when deleting an object version.

+## Amazon Macie ##
+Is a data security service that discovers sensitive data using machine learning and pattern matching, provides visibility into data security risks, and enables automated protection against those risks.

+## Patch Manager ##
+The primary focus of Patch Manager, a capability of AWS Systems Manager, is on installing operating systems security-related updates on managed nodes.
+By default, Patch Manager doesn't install all available patches, but rather a smaller set of patches focused on security.
+(Ref https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-how-it-works-selection.html)

+## AWS Systemss Run Command ##
+Run Command allows you to automate common administrative tasks and perform one-time configuration changes at scale.

+## Amazon EventBridge ##
+EventBridge is a serverless service that uses events to connect application components together, making it easier for you to build scalable event-driven applications.
+Event-driven architecture is a style of building loosely-coupled software systems that work together by emitting and responding to events.
+Event-driven architecture can help you boost agility and build reliable, scalable applications.

+## Elastic File System ##
+EFS is a managed elastic file system designed for use across different machines and availability zones,

+## Elastic Block Store ##
+EBS is designed as a fast and reliable block storage volume for single machines

+## S3 Object Lock ##
+Blocks permanent object deletion during a customer-defined retention period so that you can enforce retention policies as an added layer of data protection or for regulatory compliance.

+## Amazon FSx for Windows File Server ##
+Provides fully managed Microsoft Windows file servers, backed by a fully native Windows file system.
+FSx for Windows File Server has the features, performance, and compatibility to easily lift and shift enterprise applications to the AWS Cloud.

+## Amazon Comprehend ##
+Is a natural-language processing (NLP) service that uses machine learning to uncover valuable insights and connections in text.

+## Amazon Rekognition ##
+Makes it easy to add image and video analysis to your applications.
+You just have to provide an image or video to the Amazon Rekognition API, and the service can:

+- Identify labels (objects, concepts, people, scenes, and activities) and text*
+- Detect inappropriate content
+- Provide highly accurate facial analysis, face comparison, and face search capabilities

+## Amazon SageMaker ##
+Is a fully managed machine learning service.
+With SageMaker, data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production-ready hosted environment

+## AWS Fargate ##
+Is a technology that you can use with Amazon ECS to run containers without having to manage servers or clusters of Amazon EC2 instances.
+With Fargate, you no longer have to provision, configure, or scale clusters of virtual machines to run containers.